-Channel 4 Change is a charity that has been established to raise much-needed funds to develop and implement youth mental health initiatives in Deniliquin.
-The local community has been struck by a series of blows connected to the ever-growing issue of mental health illnesses.
+The Channel 4 Change initiative has been established to raise funds to implement evidence-based youth mental health initiatives in Deniliquin and the surrounding area.

 Brenda Norman is a PDHPE teacher at Deniliquin High School and a passionate advocate of maintaining all forms of health.
-She is the founder of Channel 4 Change and has planned to swim the English Channel as a means to promote the importance of mental health, especially for the young people with whom Brenda shares her day at school.
-Brenda has committed to an intense training regime under her coach, Chloe McCardel.
+She is the founder of Channel 4 Change and swam the English Channel in 2018 as a means to promote the importance of mental health, especially for the young people with whom Brenda shares her day at school.

 The Edward River height and temperature fluctuate during winter.
 The depth of the water is currently so low that Brenda can touch the bottom whilst swimming in the middle of the river.
 The water temperature has been as low as 8.3 degrees.
-Most of Brenda’s training is completed in the morning when the outside temperature is below zero degrees.
 Her sessions are usually between 1-2 hours in these conditions.

-Brenda travels a total of 150km in order to complete her training in the Echuca pool.
-She focuses on her speed and technique, with each session approximately 3 hours in duration.
+The Echuca pool is a 150 km round trip from her home.
+In these sessions, Brenda focuses on her speed and technique, with each session being approximately 2-3 hours in duration.
 This training, combined with travel, is a very time consuming exercise and difficult to manage when juggling full time work commitments.

-Brenda also travels to Melbourne once a month to swim in the ocean with Chloe and the rest of the swimming squad.
-These sessions usually are between 1-3 hours in duration.
+Brenda also travels to Melbourne approximately once a month to swim in the ocean.
+These sessions are usually between 1-3 hours in duration.
 This open water swimming training is essential in order to equip Brenda with more realistic open water swimming experiences.